-The Permanent Delegation of Sweden to the Organization for Security and Co-operation in Europe (OSCE) presents its compliments to all OSCE Missions and Delegations and to the Conflict Prevention Centre and has the honour to convey the Kingdom of Sweden's completed response to the questionnaire on the Code of Conduct on Politico-Military Aspects of Security for 2020.
+The Permanent Delegation of Sweden to the OSCE presents its compliments to all OSCE Missions and Delegations and to the Conflict Prevention Centre and has the honour to present the following document:

+The Kingdom of Sweden, Annual Exchange of Information on Code of Conduct 2022, valid as of 14 April 2022.

-The Permanent Delegation of Sweden to the OSCE avails itself of this opportunity to renew to all OSCE Missions and Delegations and to the Conflict Prevention Centre the assurances of its highest consideration.
+The Permanent Delegation of Sweden to the OSCE avails itself of this opportunity to renew to all OSCE Missions and to the Conflict Prevention Centre the assurances of its highest consideration.